geospace-code/georinex/README.md

   ```
   in this example, the suffix `.nc` is appended to the original RINEX filename: `my.15o` => `my.15o.nc`

-By default all plots and status messages are off, unless using the `-v --verbose` option to save processing time.
+By default all plots and status messages are off, unless using the `-p` option to save processing time.

 It's suggested to save the GNSS data to NetCDF4 (a subset of HDF5) with the `-o`option,
 as NetCDF4 is also human-readable, yet say 1000x faster to load than RINEX.